 Viet Hong Ngo, 29, from Vietnam is one of these mothers.
 She gave birth in a public hospital in central Hanoi, where, she told Changing Markets, “there were people from milk companies there who asked for our names and contact details.”

-Viet Hong Ngo, from Vietnam, pictured with a packet of breastmilk substitute.
+Viet Hong Ngo, from Vietnam, pictured with a breastmilk substitute.

 “They said they would have a gift for me, and so we signed up,” said Viet who, three months after giving birth, found she wasn’t able to juggle her part-time job as an accountant with breastfeeding her baby.
 She began exploring her options for baby formula.